SBecraft/aws-bootcamp-cruddur-2023/journal/week1.md

 &nbsp;

 ## Snyk OpenSource Security
--	Added to provide Container Security by finding opensource vulnerabilities in your Dockerfile itself before using it..
+-	Add to provide Container Security.
+-	Used to find open source vulnerabilities in docker files
 -	Snyk OpenSource and Snyk Container Security are available for personal projects.
--	Used to find vulnerabilities in docker files

 Went to www.CloudSecurityBootcamp.com to connect to Snyk open source libraries for this AWS bootcamp.